 Have you ever gotten into the shower and found that the water is barely trickling out of your showerhead?
 It can be very frustrating.
 Sometimes low water pressure can be due to a clogged showerhead; however, at other times, it can be due to low water pressure inside your home or low water pressure due to municipal issues that are beyond your control.
-Continue reading to learn more about pressure tanks and pumps.
+Before calling a local contractor, read the following tips on pressure tanks and pumps.

 Low water pressure can be quite frustrating, even though it is not a pressing problem.
 Extremely high water pressure, on the other hand, can stress your plumbing system and damage your plumbing fixtures.
 Low water pressure can make a shower unsatisfying, you may hear whistling sounds coming from your pipes when you turn on the tap and your appliances, such as a dishwasher or washing machine may not function properly.

 Luckily, there is a simple test kit that can help you determine if your water pressure is too low.
 If your pressure is less than 30 PSI, then you need to take action to correct the problem.
 In order to properly correct your low water pressure, you must identify the exact cause of your low water pressure.
 For example, if you have a leak or there is buildup in your plumbing pipes, it is time to call a plumber to correct the problem.
 If, on the other hand, your low water pressure is cause by something outside of your home, such as low municipal water pressure or low pressure from your well, you will need to handle the problem differently.

 How Tanks and Pumps Can Increase Your Water Pressure